-It can result from injury, activity and some medical conditions.
-Back pain can affect people of any age, for different reasons.
-As people get older, the chance of developing lower back pain increases, due to factors such as previous occupation and degenerative disk disease.
+Back pain can result from injury, activity, and some medical conditions.
+It can affect people of any age and for different reasons.
+As people get older, the likelihood of developing lower back pain

-Lower back pain may be linked to the bony lumbar spine, discs between the vertebrae, ligaments around the spine and discs, spinal cord and nerves, lower back muscles, abdominal and pelvic internal organs, and the skin around the lumbar area.
+Lower back pain may be relating to the bony lumbar spine, disks between the vertebrae, ligaments around the spine and disks, spinal cord and nerves, lower back muscles, abdominal and pelvic internal organs, or the skin around the lumbar area.

-The human back is composed of a complex structure of muscles, ligaments, tendons, disks, and bones, which work together to support the body and enable us to move around.
+The human back consists of a complex structure of muscles, ligaments, tendons, disks, and bones that work together to support the body and enable movement.

 The segments of the spine are cushioned with cartilage-like pads called disks.

 Problems with any of these components can lead to back pain.
-In some cases of back pain, its cause remains unclear.
+In some cases of back pain, however, the cause remains unclear.

-Damage can result from strain, medical conditions, and poor posture, among others.
+Damage can result from strain, medical conditions, or poor posture, among other things.